burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 **It can be run in compile time and in runtime.**

 The main idea of B. Stroustrup is that it brings type-rich programming in compile-time.
-The deep reason that includes this in the language is that many communities ask B. Stroustrup to have something which will make table lookup easier in languages.
+The deep reason that includes this in the language is that many communities ask B. Stroustrup to have something that will make table lookup easier in languages.
 And because it's near impossible to be faster than table lookup, this concept can make sense.

 C++11 `constexpr` functions had to put everything in a single return statement.
-C++14 `constexpr` functions, not necessarily had to put everything in a single return statement.
+C++14 `constexpr` functions, not necessarily have to put everything in a single return statement.
 Example:
 ```cpp
 constexpr int sum(int a, int b)
 {